Terms and Conditions

 19.2 FOCL may, from time to time, run Special Offers.
 These Conditions shall apply to such Special Offers unless the terms of the Special Offer in question state otherwise.
 In the event of a conflict between the terms of the Special Offer and these Conditions, the terms of the Special Offer shall prevail.

-19.5 Passengers may bring bicycles with them on board any cruise vessel, subject strictly to the terms of the Fred.
-Olsen Cruise Lines Ltd. Cycle Policy, a copy of which can be found on this website.
+19.4 Passengers may bring bicycles with them on board any cruise vessel, subject strictly to the terms of the Fred.
+Olsen Cruise Lines Ltd. Cycle Policy, a copy of which can be found on the FOCL Website.
 Passengers should note in particular:

-19.5.6 See Cycle Policy for other terms and conditions.
+19.4.6 See fredolsencruises.com/bicycles-on-board/terms-and-conditions, Cycle Policy for other terms and conditions.

 20. Employees, servants, subcontractors and third party providers